Sir Hugh Palliser

 In August 1770 the first lord of the Admiralty, Admiral Sir Edward Hawke, appointed Palliser comptroller of the navy.
 On the occasion of the King’s review of the fleet on 6 August 1773 he was created a baronet, and on 31 March 1775 advanced to the rank of rear-admiral and installed as a lord of the Admiralty.
 In the same year Lord North appointed him to the lucrative position of lieutenant-general of marines, quite forgetting that he had already promised the vacancy to Rear-Admiral Lord Howe and creating no little amount of resentment in that officer.
 In 1776 Palliser’s plan for the relief of Quebec was accepted and successfully implemented by Captain Charles Douglas, who arrived off that beleaguered town on 6 May 1776.

 Promoted vice-admiral on 29 January 1778, Palliser joined the Channel fleet in March as third-in-command to his old colleague Admiral Hon.
-Augustus Keppel, and fought at the Battle of Ushant on 27 July with his flag in the Formidable 90, Captain John Bazely.
-Prior to the action most of the ships of his division received a signal from Rear-Admiral John Campbell, the captain of the fleet, ordering them to make more sail.
+Augustus Keppel, flying his flag aboard the Ocean 90, Captain John Laforey, whilst the fleet assembled at Portsmouth.
+Later shifting his flag into the Formidable 90, Captain John Bazely, he fought at the Battle of Ushant on 27 July, where prior to the action most of the ships of his division received a signal from Rear-Admiral John Campbell, the captain of the fleet, ordering them to make more sail.
 Palliser’s efforts in the engagement were afterwards marked by a lack of support of his commander-in-chief, even though it was seen that he fought well.
 Keppel seemed happy initially with Palliser’s conduct, and the fleet proceeded to blockade the French at Brest in a perfect accord, but soon the newspapers accused Palliser of ruining the chances of a victory through his failure to support Keppel.
 When Palliser demanded that Keppel sign a paper condemning these remarks the senior officer refused, resulting in Palliser demanding a court martial upon his senior which the Tory government supported, but which the service and public did not.
 When Keppel was justifiably acquitted before Palliser’s prosecution, Palliser himself faced a court martial for insubordination, but despite public indignation which had led to his house being destroyed by the mob, he too was acquitted, although neither unanimously or honourably and at a personal cost of three thousand pounds.
 The fact that the ministry had ordered all the officers opposed to him to sea and recalled those who might show him favour at the court martial, including his own nephew, highlighted even more what the service thought of him.
 Vice-Admiral Hon.
 Samuel Barrington was conspicuous amongst many who refused to serve under him thereafter.

 Palliser had resigned his offices pending the trial and despite his request was not reinstated to any.
 However, as a reward for his loyalty to the Administration he was found a safe seat in Parliament and appointed governor of Greenwich Hospital on the death of Admiral Sir Charles Hardy in May 1780, and he remained there after the change of ministry, despite Charles James Fox raising a number of motions to remove him.